MyraTy/BasicOS/README.md

+#### Notice

-Note that some code of this project is partially AI-generated and then adapted and rewritten.
+Some code of this project is partially AI-generated and then adapted and rewritten.